sebastian-zieba/PACMAN/docs/source/before_running.rst

 In this case, `/user/Desktop/Projects/Observations/Hubble/GJ1214_13021` is my run directory.

-Copy run_files contents into your run directory
+Copy pacman_run_files contents into your run directory
 ------------------------------------------------------------

-The source code of PACMAN contains a directory called "run_files".
+The source code of PACMAN contains a directory called "pacman_run_files".
 In there are three different files:

- - **pacman_script.py**
+ - **run_pacman.py**

  - **fit_par.txt**

  - **obs_par.pcf**

-These three files are `part of the package <https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/run_files>`_ but can also be downloaded under this link: `Download here <https://downgit.github.io/#/home?url=https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/run_files>`_.
+These three files are `part of the package <https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/pacman_run_files>`_ but can also be downloaded under this link: `Download here <https://downgit.github.io/#/home?url=https://github.com/sebastian-zieba/PACMAN/tree/master/src/pacman/data/pacman_run_files>`_.

 This files have to be copied over to the run directory.
 You should then have the following:

 ::

 	GJ1214_13021 (="run directory")
-	├── pacman_script.py
+	├── run_pacman.py
 	├── fit_par.txt
 	└── obs_par.pcf